andyjost/Sprite/docs/source/CommandLineInterface/EnvironmentVariables.rst

 Development Variables
 ---------------------

-Additional environment variables aimed at development are recognized.
+Additional environment variables are recognized.
 These are intended for people developing Sprite itself.
 If you plan only to compile and run Curry programs with Sprite, then you should not need these.

 ``SPRITE_CACHE_FILE``
   Specifies the cache database file.
-That file stores the results of slow conversions that occur when compiling Curry, especially the conversions from :ref:`Curry to ICurry <Introduction/CompilationPipeline:Curry to ICurry>` and :ref:`ICurry to Sprite's in-memory IR
+The cache database stores the results of slow conversions that occur when compiling Curry, especially the conversions from :ref:`Curry to ICurry <Introduction/CompilationPipeline:Curry to ICurry>` and :ref:`ICurry to Sprite's in-memory IR
   <Introduction/CompilationPipeline:JSON to In-Memory IR>`.
 This aims to
   shorten the development cycle when the same programs are compiled and run many times.
 If set to the empty string, caching is disabled.